Empower girls with the Menstrual Hygiene Management Education Guide

-Every girl deserves menstrual hygiene management (MHM) education that empowers her to fully participate in society and live a healthy, self-determined life.
+Every girl deserves a Menstrual Hygiene Management (MHM) education that empowers her to fully participate in society and live a healthy, self-determined life.
 Thanks to the MHM Education Guide, providing this education has never been easier.

 About the Guide